javirk/Person_remover/README.md

 To get results of images, run `person_remover.py`:
 ```
-python person_remover.py -i /ruta/a/imagenes/input
+python person_remover.py -i /dir/of/input/images
 ```
 In a video, in contrast:
 ```
-python person_remover.py -v /ruta/a/video
+python person_remover.py -v /dir/of/video
 ```
 It is also possible to specify the type of object to remove (people, bags and handbags are chosen by default):
 ```
-python person_remover.py -i /ruta/a/imagenes/input -ob 1 2 3
+python person_remover.py -i /dir/to/input/images -ob 1 2 3
 ```
-Which will remove the objects specified as 1, 2 and 3 (starting from 0) that appear in the file `yolo/data/coco.names`, which means bikes, cars and motorbikes.
+Which will remove the objects specified as 1, 2 and 3 (starting from 0) that appear in the file `yolo/data/coco.names`.
+In this case bikes, cars and motorbikes.

 ### Training